Flutes at the Barns April 2021

 This Flutes at the Barns course is open to adult players of all abilities, whether new to the courses or returning FATBers.
 International participants welcome, as ever.

-Course tutor Zoë Booth will be joined experienced FATB course accompanist Mark Smith to welcome you to a very exclusive Flutes at the Barns course - strictly limited to just eight participants - in April 2020.
+Course tutor Zoë Booth will be joined by Mark Smith, course accompanist, to welcome you to a very exclusive Flutes at the Barns course - strictly limited to just eight participants - in April 2021.
 After a tasty supper, course activities will begin with a short introductory group session.
-On Tuesday morning the full range of activities will commence, with up to five sessions each day featuring a varied programme including a 45-minute individual flute lesson with Zoë for every participant, a private half-hour rehearsal with Mark, the staff accompanist (plus top-up rehearsal on the final day), group sessions including workshops on repertoire, technique, interpretation and ensemble playing, small ensemble playing (some with coaching), and the chance to perform in informal participant concerts and/or a masterclass.
+On Tuesday morning the full range of activities will commence, with up to five sessions each day featuring a varied programme including a 45-minute individual flute lesson with Zoë for every participant, a private half-hour rehearsal with Mark Smith (plus top-up rehearsal on the final day), group sessions including workshops on repertoire, technique, interpretation and ensemble playing, small ensemble playing (some with coaching), and the chance to perform in informal participant concerts and/or a masterclass.
 Zoë and Mark will also perform in an exclusive tutor concert.
 The limited number of places on offer for this course allow for increased contact with the tutors throughout the duration of the course, including the longer time for individual lessons than on larger courses.
 On Thursday the musical activities will conclude with a friendly and supportive concert, where participants may choose to perform solos, ensemble pieces, in flute choir for the concert, or may simply enjoy supporting their fellow performers.

 Flutes at the Barns has always encouraged a friendly and supportive atmosphere in which participants of any ability level can improve and make music together without pressure.
 Those who do choose to take advantage of the solo and/or performing opportunities will be given every encouragement from their tutors and fellow course-goers.
 Participants are recommended to prepare solo material as the basis for their lesson and accompanist session, and may also bring up to three other pieces which could be performed in any of the participant concerts/masterclass, if they choose to do so.
 All other music will be provided, so please expect sight-reading at your level.
 If you play piccolo, alto or bass flute please do bring them, and you will get the chance to play them in the ensemble sessions.
 Breaks and mealtimes are often sociable events, with much like-minded musical talk, however there are also chances for some time alone during the course, whether to rest, practise or explore the local landscape.

 The course title of Flutes at the Barns suggests the history of the courses, formerly held in converted barns, but - in more recent years - often accommodated in large houses, halls and former inns.
-This course happily returns to its’ roots, being held at beautifully converted Lapwing Barns for Flutes at the Barns April 2020.
+This course happily returns to its’ roots, being held at beautifully converted Lapwing Barns for Flutes at the Barns April 2021.
 This amazing and luxurious property - renovated into one single property only in 2015 - provides top-quality individual accommodation for just eight flute-players, housed in the main house or in the annexe a short step across the courtyard.
-Most bedrooms in Lapwing itself (and all in the annexe) are ensuite (with private access to a bathroom for all), and each has a comfortable, spacious and peaceful feel, with no neighbours overlooking or overlooked by the property.
+Most bedrooms in Lapwing itself (and all in the annexe) are ensuite (participants all have private access to a bathroom), and each has a comfortable, spacious and peaceful feel, with no neighbours overlooking or overlooked by the property.

-Our music-making will make use of several separated spaces at Lapwing, with the lounge-conservatory at the back of the main house the main studio for group-playing, a space with lots of natural light.
+Our music-making will make use of several separated spaces at Lapwing, with the lounge-conservatory at the back of the house the main studio for group-playing, a space with lots of natural light.
 Hard wood floors and simple-yet-stylish decoration ensure a good acoustic for lessons, ensembles and performances.
 Meals and refreshments will be taken in the sociable open-plan kitchen-dining room, and there are cosy sofas and chairs in which to retire for any down-time from the music-making.
-Being a spring course, if the weather is fair, it may also be possible to occasionally relax in the sunshine outside, with magnificent views across the Peak District.
+As we hope the spring will be in the air, if the weather is fair, it may also be possible to occasionally walk or relax in the outside surroundings, with magnificent views across the Peak District.